bradwhitfield/docker-cert-study/orchestration/notes.md

 ## DAB Files

 Never heard of this [DAB file stuff](https://docs.docker.com/compose/bundles/#overview).
-I suspect this wont' be any sort of focus on the exam.
+I suspect this won't be any sort of focus on the exam.

-* These are now fully support but "The concept of a `bundle` is not the emphasis for new releases going forward."
+* These are now fully supported but "The concept of a `bundle` is not the emphasis for new releases going forward."
 * A stack file is a particular type of v3 compose file.
 * These are for maintain multi-service applications.
 * Still experimental?